 During the period of Mahabharata, Draupadi tied Rakhi to Lord Krishna for her husband's safety.
 And Mata Kunti tied Rakhi to her grandson Abhimanyu for his safety before the great war.

 Siblings perform rituals in the presence of all family members, they spend time together and celebrate by exchanging gifts and sweets.
 All siblings and relatives enjoy good food and remember the memorable moments they spent together.
 The siblings who are far away or cannot come for the ritual can share e-cards or e-mails for giving their wishes.
-People will celebrate Raksha Bandhan in 2016 with full zeal and enthusiasm.

 West Bengal: In West Bengal, Raksha Bandhan is also known as Jhulan